SpaceBiologyGroup/OpenMicroView/README.md

 # Versions
 ## Hardware
 The software has been developped, tested and validated to run on a **RaspberryPi 3B**.

+Incompatibility:
-Using Raspberry Pi 4 would result in hardware compatibility issues with the case of the OpenMicroView microscope.
-Nevertheless, although it was not yet tested and it is therefore not recommended, RaspberryPi 5 could be compatible (TBC) as the USB/Network port have the same location as the RaspberryPi 3B.
+- Using Raspberry Pi 4 would result in hardware compatibility issues with the case of the OpenMicroView microscope.
+It has not yet been tested and is therefore not recommended.
+- RaspberryPi 5 might result in screen failure, but the USB/Network port have the same location as the RaspberryPi 3B.
+It could be considered when the screen manufacturer release a compatible screen.

+See [published article](https://doi.org/10.1016/j.ohx.2024.e00593) for more information.

 ## Operating System
 [See on RaspberryPi Website](https://downloads.raspberrypi.com/raspios_oldstable_armhf/images/)